kylewhittemore/blog-articles/blog-posts/github-pages-react-deploy.md

 The gist of these additional scripts is that first, our application will be built, and then using the ``gh-pages`` package it will be deployed to github pages.

-The last step will be to declare the homepage that our users will visit to view your application.
+The last step will be to declare the homepage that your users will visit to view your application.
 We do this by adding a ``"homepage"`` value to our ``package.json"`` file as well.
 So add:

     "homepage": "https://<your username>.github.io/<your repo name>"